igrishaev/whew/README.md

 By default, the `CompletableFuture` class relies on the `ForkJoinPool/commonPool` executor although it's possible to override it.
-By running benchmarks, I noticed that the standard `clojure.core.Agent/soloExecutor` used for built-in futures and agents is more robust.
+By running benchmarks, I noticed that the standard `clojure.core.Agent/soloExecutor` used for built-in Clojure futures and agents is more robust.
 Thus, when you spawn futures using `($/future)` and `($/future-async)` macros, the `soloExecutor` executor is used.

 The `future-via` macro acts like `future-async` but accepts a custom `Executor` instance to work with.
-Any further `then` and `catch` handlers will be served within the same executor as well.
+Any further `then` and `catch` handlers will be served under the same executor as well.
 Here is an example of using a custom two-threaded executor:

 ~~~clojure